If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Often Should You Wash Pillows?

-Polyester Machine wash on a gentle setting, warm water, with minimal mild liquid detergent
+Polyester / Synthetic Machine wash on gentle cycle with warm water and mild detergent.

 Expert Advice